Rangi Chase (rugby league, born 1918): Manukau Rugby League

 The following weekend on 19 June several of the senior sides embarked on a ‘travel round’ to various parts of the North Island.
 Manukau travelled to Taneatua to play the Bay of Plenty.
 They won an entertaining match 51–33 with Rangi again scoring 3 tries with Tommy scoring twice.
 The side also included brilliant Māori player, and New Zealand representative, Jack Hemi who scored a try and kicked 9 goals.
-A match report said that “Hemi and R. Chase played outstanding football.
-Both initiated fast attacking movements, and their ability to change direction quickly was a feature of the game”.
+A match report said that "Hemi and R. Chase played outstanding football.
+Both initiated fast attacking movements, and their ability to change direction quickly was a feature of the game".
 In addition to Hemi, the Manukau side also included New Zealand internationals Puti Tipene Watene, Jack Brodrick, and Angus Gault.
 The Fox Memorial championship then resumed with round 8 matches and Rangi once again found the try line, scoring twice in a 31–11 win over North Shore Albions.
-The Star reported that “once more it was demonstrated just what an asset the Chase brothers… are to their side… they were continually in the picture and each registered tries.
+The Star reported that "once more it was demonstrated just what an asset the Chase brothers… are to their side… they were continually in the picture and each registered tries.
 Quick to dart through the gap, they were a continual thorn in the side of the Shore backs.
 Both were in fine form, but the beautifully built R. Chase was perhaps a trifle more polished than his more stocky brother.
-Their fine understanding of each other’s play was a feature, and the seemed equally at home at second five-eights and centre when they elected frequently to exchange positions”.
+Their fine understanding of each other’s play was a feature, and the seemed equally at home at second five-eights and centre when they elected frequently to exchange positions".
 In round 9 Manukau beat Marist Old Boys 20–13 with Chase scoring yet again.
-He and Tommy “were seen in some good alround work”.
+He and Tommy "were seen in some good allround work".

 Rangi had been playing in the five-eighths with Tommy, but in their 17 July, round 10 match with Newton Rangers he moved into the centres to give Wilson, a Bay of Plenty recruit, a chance in the backline.
-Nonetheless “R. and T. Chase played fine football on attack, and took part in most of the scoring movements”.
-In the first half they were involved in “good play, from which two tries were scored”, the first to Rangi.
+Nonetheless "R. and T. Chase played fine football on attack, and took part in most of the scoring movements".
+In the first half they were involved in "good play, from which two tries were scored", the first to Rangi.

 On 21 July the Auckland Māori (Tamaki) team played the Waikato Māori side for the Waitangi Shield, however both Rangi and Tommy were not available.
 On 24 July Manukau beat Ponsonby United 18–6 in the main match at Carlaw Park.
-Rangi played “a fine game at second five-eighths, and did some great all-round work on attack”.
+Rangi played "a fine game at second five-eighths, and did some great all-round work on attack".